python-control/python-control/doc/flatsys.rst

 space depends on just the output :math:`z` and its derivatives at the initial and final times.
-Thus any trajectory for :math:`z` that satisfies these boundary conditions will be a feasible trajectory for the system, using equation~\eqref{eq:trajgen:flat2state} to determine the full state space and input trajectories.
+Thus any trajectory for :math:`z` that satisfies these boundary conditions will be a feasible trajectory for the system, using equation :eq:`flat2state` to determine the full state space and input trajectories.

 In particular, given initial and final conditions on :math:`z` and its